-For every group of tests performed, the extinction values of the calibrator and the negative control must lie within the limits stated for the relevant test kit lot.
+Calibration: For every group of tests performed, the extinction values of the calibrator and the ratio values determined for the positive and negative controls must lie within the limits stated for the relevant test kit lot.
 A quality control certificate containing these reference values is included.
-If the values specified for the control are not achieved, the test results may be inaccurate and the test should be repeated.
+If the values specified for the controls are not achieved, the test results may be inaccurate and the test should be repeated.